sunfounder/sunfounder-uno-and-mega-kit/docs/source/thermistor_uno.rst

     #define resistance 10 //the value of the pull-up resistor

 Define the beta coefficient as 4090, which is described in the datasheet of thermistor.

 **Code Analysis** **14-2** **Get the temperature**

 .. code-block:: arduino

+    long a = analogRead(analogPin);
-    long a = analogRead(analogPin);//Read the resistance value of the thermistor to a via the signal from the analog pin.
-Here use a long type to make the value of a to be a long integer.
+    long a = analogRead(analogPin);
+    //Read the resistance value of the thermistor to a via the signal from the analog pin.
+    //Here use a long type to make the value of a to be a long integer.

-    float tempC = beta / (log((1025.0 \* 10 / a - 10) / 10) + beta / 298.0)
+    float tempC = beta / (log((1025.0 * 10 / a - 10) / 10) + beta / 298.0) - 273.0;
-    - 273.0; //The formula here is to calculate the temperature in Celsius, which we deduced previously.
+    //The formula here is to calculate the temperature in Celsius, which we deduced previously.

-    float tempF = 1.8 \* tempC + 32.0; //define the temperature in
+    float tempF = 1.8 * tempC + 32.0;
-    Fahrenheit.
-As we know Fahrenheit equals to 1.8 \* Celsius + 32.
+    //define the temperature in Fahrenheit.
+As we know Fahrenheit equals to 1.8 * Celsius + 32.

 **Code Analysis** **14-3** **Display the temperature on LCD1602**